About the project

 We are looking forward to working with our collaborative partners as a joined-up approach between education and health professionals, working closely with students, is the best way to support students on their journey through higher education.

-Prof Anna Lise Gordon, Director of the Institute of Education at St Mary's
+Prof Anna Lise Gordon, Head of the School of Education at St Mary's

-The Institute of Education (IOE) and the Widening Participation department at St Mary’s University, Twickenham have successfully bid for over £180,000 to lead a study into mental health support at universities.
+The School of Education and the Widening Participation department at St Mary’s University, Twickenham have successfully bid for over £180,000 to lead a study into mental health support at universities.